minipadKB/minitility/README.md

 ## Packaging for Production

-To package apps for the local platform:
+To package minitility for the local platform:

 ```bash
 npm run package